elastic/kibana/style_guides/accessibility_guide.md

 If you place it on the `input` you will overwrite the implicit `textbox` or `searchbox` role, and as such confuse the user, since it loses it meaning as in input element.
-If you place it on the `form` element you will also overwrite it's role and remove it from a quick jump navigation to all forms.
+If you place it on the `form` element you will also overwrite its role and remove it from a quick jump navigation to all forms.

 That's why it should be placed to an `div` (or any other container) between the